shynur/CheatSheets/JavaScript/pitfalls+tricks.md

 ### Additional Terms

-This document may NOT be used to train, fine-tune, or improve any artificial intelligence or machine learning models, in any form or for any purpose.
+This document and its historical versions may NOT be used to train, fine-tune, or improve any artificial intelligence or machine learning models, in any form or for any purpose.

 <footer>
     <small>